peterjbraam/beegfs-ksource/linux-source-code/Documentation/admin-guide/hw-vuln/multihit.rst

 =============

-iTLB multihit is an erratum where some processors may incur a machine check error, possibly resulting in an unrecoverable CPU hang, when an instruction fetch hits multiple entries in the instruction TLB.
+iTLB multihit is an erratum where some processors may incur a machine check error, possibly resulting in an unrecoverable CPU lockup, when an instruction fetch hits multiple entries in the instruction TLB.
 This can occur when the page size is changed along with either the physical address or cache type.
 A malicious guest running on a virtualized system can exploit this erratum to perform a denial of service attack.

 Affected processors